antonhornquist/pgm-rb/README.md

 # pgm-rb

-Akai MPC PGM file format library for Ruby

-## Description

-Parses and encodes Akai MPC PGM files.
+A little Ruby lib for decoding and encoding Akai MPC PGM files

 ## Example